Is it safe to travel to LA as immigration protests continue?

 What is the government’s advice?

-The UK’s Foreign, Commonwealth & Development Office (FCDO) has not issued any travel advice regarding the protests in Los Angeles.
+The UK’s Foreign, Commonwealth & Development Office (FCDO) has warned travellers of demonstrations and protests taking place in Los Angeles.

+“Media reports suggest the police response has included use of flash-bangs, tear gas, pepper balls, and rubber/sponge bullets,” it wrote.

+It advises people to “monitor local media and follow the advice of the local authorities, plan ahead to avoid disruption and stay away from crowds and demonstrations”.

-The FCDO does have general advice on protests that occur in the US: “Protests are common and can become violent.
+The FCDO also has general advice on protests that occur in the US: “Protests are common and can become violent.
 Follow the instructions of local authorities who may introduce curfews or emergency orders.”

-It adds that if you attend peaceful protests to be mindful of your surroundings, move away if there are signs of trouble, and follow the instructions of local authorities.

 Can I cancel my holiday to LA?